aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to PPSM within C++ Applications" h2="Convert XML to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XML to PPSM?</h2>

+If you are a C++ developer, you may need to integrate XML to PPSM conversion feature inside your C++ applications.
+This is because PPSM is a file format that is used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PPTX file format, which is used to store presentations created with Microsoft PowerPoint.

+<h2>How Aspose.Total Helps for XML to PPSM Conversion?</h2>

-Are you a C++ developer looking to add to integrate XML to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that can help you to easily export XML to PPTX and convert PPTX to PPSM.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+With Aspose.PDF for C++, you can export XML to PPTX and with Aspose.Slides for C++, you can convert PPTX to PPSM.
+Both APIs come under the Aspose.Total for C++ package.
+This package provides you with a comprehensive set of APIs that can help you to easily integrate XML to PPSM conversion feature inside your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}